 Prior to her independent work, Rachel was a program officer and founding designer of the Marine Conservation Initiative at the Gordon and Betty Moore Foundation, developing strategy, grants, and partnerships for a healthy and resilient ocean in the U.S., particularly around ocean planning and sustainable fisheries.
 Rachel earned a B.S. in biology from Union College and a Master of Environmental Management from Duke University’s Nicholas School of the Environment.

 Rachel is a volunteer with the San Francisco Chapter of the Surfrider Foundation, often helping out at Ocean Beach cleanups.
-She is also an artist, whose watercolor and printmaking projects are often inspired by nature.
+Her watercolor and printmaking projects are inspired by nature.
 Rachel learned to surf a few years ago, and she enjoys both the challenge and excuse to spend time on the water.
-On weekends, she can be found having fun at one of the beginner breaks around San Francisco.
+On weekends, she can be found having fun at one of the gentler breaks around San Francisco.